British PM Johnson has coronavirus, self-isolates in Downing Street

 Health minister Matt Hancock, another senior member of the British government's response, said he had also tested positive and was self-isolating at home with mild symptoms.
 The government's top medical adviser also said he had symptoms.
 Johnson is the first leader of a major power to announce a positive test result for coronavirus.
 Canadian Prime Minister Justin Trudeau went into isolation this month after his wife tested positive for the virus.

 U.S. President Donald Trump and German Chancellor Angela Merkel have both been tested, so far with negative results.
-Trump spoke with Johnson to wish him a speedy recovery and thank him for his close friend, White House spokesman Judd Deere said.
+Trump, in remarks at the White House, said he spoke with Johnson on Friday to wish him a speedy recovery.
+"Before he even said hello he said, 'we need ventilators,'" Trump said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)